amitdawle/marketpricehandler/README.md

 ### Architecture
 The microservice is designed on the principles of [onion/clean architecture](https://jeffreypalermo.com/2008/07/the-onion-architecture-part-1/).
 The package structure reflects the application layout.
-A simple hashmap in PriceCache maintains the latest priceQuote.
+A  (concurrent) hashmap maintains the latest priceQuote.

 The service does not use spring for di but can be easily retrofitted to do so.
 Spring boot is also not included (but can be added) to serve the rest endpoints.